Pembroke 400: Wine & History

 In 2024, Pembroke College turns 400.
 To mark this auspicious anniversary, a range of events around the world are being planned.
 We will share news of these in due course through our website, social media accounts and regular alumni newsletters.

-In the meantime, find out more about Pembrokians of the past and our plans for the future on these web pages, and get an early taste of the celebrations and support the College by enjoying a good read and a bottle of fizz!
+In the meantime, find out more about Pembrokians of the past and our plans for the future on these web pages, and get an early taste of the celebrations and support the College by enjoying a good read and a bottle of sparkling wine!

 Pembroke's First 400 Years